Alec Baldwin Might ‘Play Trump’ At White House DC Dinner

 If it happens, though, President Donald Trump may not be too happy at all if Alec Baldwin steps in to take his place at the White House Correspondents’ Dinner.
 There’s a big question, though.
 Is it possible to impersonate the president during the Dinner?

-Apparently, that possibility is not just possible.
+Apparently, it’s not an impossibility.
 It happened many times over with other presidents as well.

 As it turns out, comedians are welcomed as hosts at The White House Correspondents’ Dinner and are allowed to poke fun at the president’s face – or impersonate them – all for the sake of entertainment, TV Line noted.
 Last year’s dinner was hosted by Larry Wilmore from The Nightly Show.
 Cecily Strong from Saturday Night Live hosted the Dinner in 2015 while Joel McHale of Community did it in 2014.
 One of the most memorable Correspondents’ Dinner happened in 2006 under George W. Bush when TV host and comedian Stephen Colbert tartly criticize the former president for bending the truth.